Talking to Kids (Ages 15 and Under)

 When to tell:

-Talk to your adult children prior to finding out all the details of your treatment.
+Talk to your adult children before finding out all the details of your treatment.
 Don’t be afraid to ask your adult child about any questions or concerns regarding your treatment plan.
-Once they understand and help you understand the extent of your treatment they will be able to help you prepare.
+Once they understand and help you know the extent of your treatment they will be able to help you prepare.
 Talk to them about your treatment and let them know your thoughts and wishes about your treatment and care.

 What to say:

 It varies from person to person, but some might want to be more involved than others with the treatment process.
-Of course children want to express love and support but some adult children might have a tougher time coping with the medical side of cancer.
-Allow them to express how they feel about the treatment and let them help in a way that works best for them.
+Of course, children want to express love and support, but some adult children might have a tougher time coping with the medical side of cancer.
+Allow them to show how they feel about the treatment and let them help in a way that works best for them.
 Here are some tips while talking to your adult children about your treatment: